EdHarty/Kris-Kringle/README.md

 Account signup | 5 | 5
 User profile | 5 | 5
 Responsive design | 5 | 5
-Contact form | 4 | 5
+Contact form | 5 | 5
-Add products to the shopping bag | 5 | 5
+Adding products to the shopping bag | 5 | 5
-Make payment for the selected products | 5 | 5
+Making payment for the selected products | 5 | 5
-Ability to rate products | 5 | 4
+Ability to rate products | 5 | 5
-To view blog posts | 5 | 4
+To view blog posts | 5 | 5
+To make a review |5 | 5
-Filters on the products page | 3 | 2
+Filters on the products page | 5 | 5
-Subscription based items | 2 | 1
+Subscription based items | 5 | 5

-Total | 49 | 46
+Total | 60 | 60

 ## Scope
-I will phase this project in multiple phases.
-Phase 1 will be what I have identified as a minimum viable product.
-Please find below the plans I have for each phase.
+This project will be conducted in two phases.
+Phase 1 will be the core functionality of the website.
+Phase 2 will be an augmented and improved version of the website.

 ### Phase 1
 - Show a range of christmas related products.